 In any professional field, your workflow should be fast enough to tackle the time commitment.
 Music production is not an exception.

-So, choosing a music production software which provides you with good sound quality within your committed time is the right decision.
-That’s the reason behind why I have come up with this list of Best DAW for beginners.
+So, choosing a music production software that provides you with good sound quality within your committed time is the right decision.
+That’s the reason why I have come up with this list of Best DAW for beginners.

 What Is a DAW Software

 Note: This section is for newbies who don’t know exactly what is a music production software?
 If you are not a beginner you can skip this section.

 Well, when you see the history of audio recording, you will analyze the technology is totally changed.
 In the early days of music production, pool recorders were used.
 Then tape recorders invented.
 After then DAT(Digital audio tape) recorder invented and now we are finally in the era of DAW(digital audio workstations).
 DAWs are actually digital recorders run on computers and save the recorded file on a hard disk in digital form.

 Along with the general features of a tape recorder, DAW has tons of other features to make music recording easy and time-saving.
 DAWs have their own mixing console with input/output channels, bus and aux channels, audio effect plugins and also capable of using external effects.